Compact disc: Integrity

 CDs are susceptible to damage during handling and from environmental exposure.
 Pits are much closer to the label side of a disc, enabling defects and contaminants on the clear side to be out of focus during playback.
 Consequently, CDs are more likely to suffer damage on the label side of the disc.
 Scratches on the clear side can be repaired by refilling them with similar refractive plastic or by careful polishing.
 The edges of CDs are sometimes incompletely sealed, allowing gases and liquids to enter the CD and corrode the metal reflective layer and/or interfere with the focus of the laser on the pits, a condition known as disc rot.
 The fungus Geotrichum candidum has been found—under conditions of high heat and humidity—to consume the polycarbonate plastic and aluminium found in CDs.

 The data integrity of compact discs can be measured using surface error scanning, which can measure the rates of different types of data errors, known as C1, C2, CU and extended (finer-grain) error measurements known as E11, E12, E21, E22, E31 and E32, of which higher rates indicate a possibly damaged or unclean data surface, low media quality, deteriorating media and recordable media written to by a malfunctioning CD writer.

 Error scanning can reliably predict data losses caused by media deterioration.
-Support of error scanning differs between vendors and models of optical disc drives, and extended error scanning (known as "advanced error scanning" in Nero DiscSpeed) has only been available on Plextor and some BenQ optical drives so far, as of 2020.
+Support of error scanning differs between vendors and models of optical disc drives, and extended error scanning (known as "advanced error scanning" in Nero DiscSpeed) which reports the six aforementioned E-type errors has only been available on Plextor and some BenQ optical drives so far, as of 2020.

 Disc shapes and diameters

-The digital data on a CD begins at the center of the disc and proceeds toward the edge, which allows adaptation to the different sizes available.
+The digital data on a CD begins at the inside near the spindle hole and spirals outward toward the edge in a single track.
+The outward spiral allows adaptation to different-sized discs.
 Standard CDs are available in two sizes.
-By far, the most common is 120 mm in diameter, with a 74- or 80-minute audio capacity and a 650 or 700 MiB (737,280,000-byte) data capacity.
+By far, the most common is 120 mm in diameter, with a 74-, 80, 90, or 99-minute audio capacity and a 650, 700, 800, or 870 MiB (737,280,000-byte) data capacity.
 Discs are 1.2 mm thick, with a 15 mm center hole.
 The size of the hole was chosen by Joop Sinjou and based on a Dutch 10-cent coin: a dubbeltje.
 Philips/Sony patented the physical dimensions.

 The official Philips history says the capacity was specified by Sony executive Norio Ohga to be able to contain the entirety of Beethoven's Ninth Symphony on one disc.